 King Leopold without consulting the cabinent or the Allies surrendered the Belgian Army and capitulated to the Germans on May 28.
 The British on the same day began the evacuation at Dunkirk.
 [Rempel] King Leopold's actions were widely resented in Belgium.
 His surrender at a crucial point in the battle for the Low Countries left a critical gap in the Allied ring around Dunkirk and could have made the evacuation impossible.
 Inexplicably Hitler ordered the Panzzers stopped and the Germans had pressed their attack.
 There is considerable difference of opinion as to the circumstances surrounding the caotic course of events in late May.
 His actions as Commander and Chief of the Army during the German invasion of 1940 have been sharply criticized.
 To many Belgians, Leopold's surrender to the NAZI's forces were in stark contrast to his father's gallant resistance to the Kaiser's Army during World War I. The King's surrender incurred the disapproval of many Belgians people and Parliament.
 Not all Belgians were critical at the time.
 A Belgian source rells us that the King's actions were praised by the over 2 million refugees trapped in the pocket encircled by the Germans.
 He also reports that the majority of Belgians are Flemish and the Flemings were supportive of the King.
 [Wybo] King Leopold saw the situation as hopeless.
 He thus decided to spare his soldirs and people further bloodshed in a lost cause.
 There was some support for this view.
 British Admiral Sir Roger Keyes was at the King's headquarters during the fighting and insisted that King Leopold had no military option but to surrender.
 This almost certainly true, but a few more days of resistance would have made it easier for the British and French at Dunkirk.
 The British and French were especially critical of the King's actions and there was considerable criticism in the Allied countries.
 Reynaud broadcast a vitriolic diatribe calling his majesty a traitor!
 One observer believes that the French, whose army was desintigrating, needed a scape goat.
 [Wybo] There is a reasonable qestion of who abandoned who.
 The Belgians were never informed that the British Expeditionary Force (BEF) was abandoning them.
 [Deightons] Certainly in thefinalmanalysis it was critical that the BEF be succesfully evacuated.
 If the Germans had destroyed the BEF at Dunkirk, it is difficult to see how Blgium could be liberated in 1944.
 Of course it understandably looked very different to many at the time.

 The surrender of the Belgian Army left the BEF seriously exposed.
-The British fell back on the Belgian port of Dunkirk, but the BEF was within Hitler's grasp.
-Then Hitler stopped the Panzers to resupply and make needed repairs, allowing the British to evacuate their men and many French.
+The British fell back on the French port of Dunkirk on the Belgian border.
+The BEF was within Hitler's grasp.
+Then Von Rundstedt/Hitler (historians differ) stopped the Panzers to resupply and make needed repairs.
+This allowed the British a chance to evacuate their men and many French.
 The Panzers had been only a few klometers south of Dunkirk and facing no serious opposition.
 Hitler ordered the Panzers to halt.
-Some believe that he hoped this gesture would help convince the British to comes to terms, other believe that is was just as it was described at the time, aneeded pause to regroup and prepare for a more coordinated assault.
+Some believe that Hitler hoped this gesture would help convince the British to comes to terms, other believe that is was just as it was described at the time, a needed pause to regroup and prepare for a more coordinated assault.
 [Davidson, p.
 408 and Fest, p.
 630.]
 What ever the reason, this 48-hour respite allowed the British to organize a defensive perimter around Dunkirk and begin an almost miraculous withdawl.
 Seven German divisions pressed toward Dunkirk which was also subjected to intensive bombing by the Luftwaffe.
 The Belgians had surrendered, but the surronded French First Army continuing to fight occupying key German forces while the British evacuated.
 The resistance of the French First Army was critical in the success of the Dunkirk evacuation.
 The British rushed all available craft accross the Channel.
 Nearly 340,000 men were evacuated from Dunkirk, including French and Dutch sholdiers.
 This is even more important that it sounds as almost all if the British sholdiers were regulars and would form the nucleus of the future British Army that was to play such an important role in the War.
 [Moss] All of the BEF's equipment, however, was lost.
 Leaving the British Army with little artillery and few tanks to face an anticipated German invasion.
 Paris soon fell and the French signed a NAZI imposed armistace.
 Saving the BEF, however, greatly not just enhanced the chances of Britain's survival, but n fact was crtical.

 His actions as Commander and Chief of the Army during the German invasion of 1940 has been criticized by some Belgians and the British and French.
 Leopold, with the bulk of the Belgian Army, was surrounded by the Germans, and capitulated.
 Leopold ordered his army to surrender and refused to flee with officials to form a government-in-exile in England.
 His actions were resented by some Belgians.
 His surrender at a crucial point in the battle for the low countries left a critical gap in the Allied ring around Dunkirk and could have made the evacuation impossible if the Germans had pressed their attack.
 King Leopold aroused further criticism by his marriage in 1941 to a commoner, who was some looked on as pro-NAZI.
 To many Belgians, Leopold's surrender to the NAZI's forces were in stark contrast to his father's gallant resistance to the Kaiser's Army during World War I. Other Belgians believe that the King has been unfairly criticized.
 King Leopold showed great courage by subsequently refusing to administer his country under German control and lend any appearance of legitimacy to the NAZI occupation government.
 Leopold was held prisoner by the Germans until the end of the war, first in his castle at Laeken, Brusses, and later deep in Germany itself.